Opening Reception on Tuesday, January 31, 2017

 The Quilt Exhibit was organized by Sarah Phillips (Intown Quilters) and Debbie Steinman and had a mixture of historic and contemporary quilts, including 8 which dated from 1850 to 1940.
 The colorful four-room exhibit showcased quilts with traditional patterns such as lone star, drunkard’s path, twisted bargello, square dance and crazy quilt, and many contemporary themes such as hearts, cats, The Lorax (from Dr. Seuss), stained glass, sunflowers and cupcakes.
 Locally themed quilts included a replica of one presented to the German Olympic Committee during the 1996 Olympics held in Atlanta, a quilt made for a child’s 5th grade graduation from Fernbank Elementary and a quilt made from Peachtree Road Race t-shirts and race bibs worn by the runners.

 The Mt.
 Zion community is a small African-American enclave located on the northeast side of LaVista Road, and was settled in the 1800s.
 During the 20th century, the community changed from family farms to a suburban landscape which caused a large portion of the population to move away in the 1940s and 50s and then again in the 1980s and 90s.
 The community remained close-knit during these times of change and retains its cultural heritage today.
 The exhibit was based on the work of students from the Arbor Montessori School and supported by Commissioner Jeff Rader.
+The exhibit was produced in part with funding from DeKalb County Government.

 This exhibit featured a brief glimpse into our extensive map collection.
 The show featured high quality scans of many of our large maps ranging from 1900 – 1999.
 These full size reproductions represent the entire county and many cities and neighborhoods including Tucker, Brookhaven Estates, Druid Hills, Atlanta, Stone Mountain and Decatur.
 Original maps were also included.
-This exhibit ran from October 13, 2009 - January 15, 2010

 The exhibit was supported in part by the Grassroots Arts Program of the Georgia Council for the Arts through the appropriations of the Georgia General Assembly.

 Through materials on loan from Hosea Feed the Hungry and The Hosea Project, we profiled the life and work of this prominent Civil Rights leader.
-This exhibit ran from June 2nd thru September 25, 2009.